Liberty Meadows: Collected editions

 The comics collecting the daily strips have themselves been collected into a series of books:

 Awards

 Frank Cho has won many awards, including: the prestigious National Cartoonists Society’s Awards for Best Book Illustration (2001) and Best Comic Book (2001), the 2008 Eagle Award, the 1994 Charles M. Schulz Award for Excellence in Cartooning, College Media Association for Cartooning, and Germany’s Max & Moritz Prize for Best International Comic Strip.
-He was also nominated for the coveted Harvey and Eisner Awards.
+He was also nominated for the Harvey and Eisner Awards.